otaxar/ImgProc/README.md

 # ImgProc

-This project demonstrates the effects of quantization on JPEG image
+This project demonstrates the effects of quantization on images during JPEG compression.

 ### Steps in the process:
 1)	Load the image and display in original quality.